The News Quiz: Podcast

 As of 28 September 2007, The News Quiz became downloadable as part of the "Friday Night Comedy" podcast feed for Radio 4.
-The podcast switches between The News Quiz, Dead Ringers, Catherine Bohart: TL;DR, and The Naked Week, depending on which show is being transmitted; previously included in this rotation was The Now Show, which ended in 2024.
+At present, the podcast switches between The News Quiz, Dead Ringers, Current-ish (since 2026), The People Have Spoken (since 2026), and The Naked Week (since 2024), depending on which show is being transmitted.
+Previously included in this rotation were The Now Show, which ended in 2024; and Catherine Bohart: TL;DR, broadcast from 2024 to 2025.

 During Miles Jupp's tenure, an extended version of the show entitled The News Quiz Extra, featuring an additional 10–15 minutes of material, was broadcast on BBC Radio 4 Extra in the week following the standard Radio 4 broadcast; this version was also made available as a podcast.